jfvilasPersonal/oberkorn/docs/reference.md

 ### Azure AD
 These are the properties that define an Azure AD validator.

-##### name [mandatory] [string]
-The name of the validator, that you will use later to link a specific rule to a validator.
-Please note that the name must be unique, but you can create different validators of the same type.

 ##### tenant [mandatory] [string]
 The name of the tentant of your Entra ID service.

 ### Keycloak
 These are the properties that define a KeyCloak validator.

-##### name [mandatory] [string]
-The name of the validator, that you will use later to link a specific rule to a validator.
-Please note that the name must be unique, but you can create different validators of the same type.

 ##### url [mandatory] [string]
 The base URL where the KeyCloak cab be accessed.
 Typucally it would conntain a vlaue like "https://my.keycloak.deployment.com", but, if the KeyCloak you want to use has been deloyed the tha same Kubernetes cluster where Oberkorn runs, then you should use internal DNS name, like "http://keycloak.dev.svc.cluster.local:8080", for example, using standard DNS names inside Kubernetes (service name, namespace and the "cluster.local" TLD).